2019-2020 SHP Plan Information

 If you do not have an SSN or ITIN, please refer to this website for assistance.

 International students: We understand that international students and their families who are not receiving fellowship payments or wages will not be eligible to apply for a ITIN or SSN, and therefore will not be able to supply this tax identification number to the university.
 If this is your situation, you may ignore this information.

 Each spring, we will mail you a copy of your completed 1095-B form for your tax records.
 The 1095-B may be necessary to complete your tax return.
 However, you do not need to submit the 1095-B form itself with your tax return.

 When you receive the form, be sure to check to make sure the information is correct.
 If you have any questions or you see a correction that needs to be made, please contact us.
 If the information is correct, you may file the form away with your other tax records.

-You may receive a 1095-B at your local address on file with the university.
-However, the form may not be applicable to your situation.
+International students: The form may not be applicable to your situation.
 If you have any questions, please consult a tax adviser, or contact us for further assistance.